adityam/filter/README.md

     \def\readPNGfile#1{\externalfigure[#1]}

-Before and After
+Standard options
 ---------------

-Let most commands in ConTeXt, `\defineexternalfilter` also accepts the `before` and `after` options.
+Like most commands in ConTeXt, `\defineexternalfilter` also accepts the `before` and `after` options.
 These are executed before and after the output file is read using `readcommand`.
 Typically, these options are used to set the spacing around the environment or enclose the output in a frame, etc.

+`\defineexternalfilter` also accepts a `setup` option to specify a list of setups (defined using `\startsetup`).
+These setups may be used to define commands that are needed inside the environment.

+The order in which these options are executed is:

+    \def\dodoreadprocessedfile
+      {\bgroup
+       \externalfilterparameter\c!before
+       \processcommacommand[\externalfilterparameter\c!setups]\directsetup
+       \externalfilterparameter\c!readcommand\externalfilteroutputfile
+       \externalfilterparameter\c!after
+       \egroup}

 Options to a specific environment
 ---------------------------------